 Can meditation really be practiced?
 Does the meditation involve ascending up a continuous ladder of experience to suddenly reach a certain spiritual goal?
 The truth is that real meditation arises from the Being, when we discover the Natural Mind – Being within the self.
 True initiation is also for that purpose; to let the other experience true effortless meditation, Yoga, samadhi and equanimity.

-With time and refinement, the depth and length of the natural meditation prolongs and it starts permeating all the areas of one’s life.
-Meditation is not a practice and can never be.
+With time and refinement, the depth and length of the natural meditation prolongs and it starts permeating all the areas of our life.
+Meditation is not a practice and it can never be one.
 Either one is meditation or one is not yet.
 All the other voluntary forceful efforts are there due to the lack of awareness about true spirituality and evolution.

 One steps on a true path (within) only by the grace of inner maturity and selflessness, and not otherwise.
-Guided practices are not complete spiritual transmissions, rather they are the transmissions of those people’s limited consciousness.
+Guided practices are not complete spiritual transmissions, but rather they are the transmissions of those people’s limited consciousness.
 Such practices, however, similar to TV and music listening, have a hypnotic effect on people, when the mind falls into passivity and partial unawareness.
 Such a state without awareness can be quite dangerous and can in some cases lead to possession/hallucination if the channel of such transmission is impure or in contact with any occult practices, as most of the current so-called gurus are.

-True Kundalini awakening – the Conscious awakening – is about the expansion of awareness and awakening to the equanimous Self-Being first.
+True kundalini awakening – the conscious awakening – is about the expansion of awareness and awakening to the equanimous Self-Being first.
 From there the actual journey within begins.
 One’s experience expands and one’s body transforms.